CAP WINE INTERNATIONAL

 CAP WINE President

 CAP WINE International is a French wine group founded in June 2008 by three partners.
 These three people – Pascal Debon, André Tremblay and Christine De Caix-Lurton are above all long-established friends who share a love of vineyards and authentic wines.
+They enthusiastically decided to build a company that aims to acquire high potential wine properties to develop and bring wines of excellence to the market, without any compromise on quality and to meet new consumer lifestyles.

 A few years later in 2019, CAP WINE has blossomed and owns 400 hectares of vineyards in two high potential regions, Gascony and Provence.
 In addition, in the Douro Valley in Portugal CAP WINE has acquired over15 hectares of vineyards, registered on the UNESCO world heritage list.